-Set up in 2004 to remedy the lack of case studies relevant to our region, the case library now has the third-largest repository of public sector cases in the world with nearly 200 cases from all levels of government.
+Created in 2004 to remedy the lack of public sector teaching cases relevant to Australia and New Zealand, the library is now the third-largest collection of public policy and management cases in the world, with nearly 200 cases covering a wide range of topics from all levels of government.

-Access to the case library is free to our government and university partners and available to other interested parties for an annual fee.
+Access to the library is free for our government and university partners, and available to most other users for a nominal fee.

-Associate Professor Michael Di Francesco, Associate Professor in Public Sector Management at ANZSOG and UNSW.
-Director of the Case Program since September 2014.
+Michael Di Francesco, Associate Professor in Public Sector Management and Case Program Director, ANZSOG Sydney

 Marinella Padula, Research Fellow, ANZSOG Melbourne